Desk Layout

 - Treating ornaments as the heart of it.

-- Trading away posture and light for a direction.
+- Trading away posture, light, and screen comfort for a direction.

 - Burying the desk under so-called lucky objects.